 Your doctor or specialist may suggest you get a hearing aid.
 Hearing aids are electronic, battery-run devices that make sounds louder.
 They come in different sizes and types to suit different users and hearing needs.
 The technology in hearing aids is always improving to make them more discreet and offer better sound quality.
 Your doctor will be able to refer you to our audiology unit for assessment and fitting of hearing aids.

-For some patients with specific types of hearing loss a surgically implanted hearing devices may be advised.
+For some patients with specific types of hearing loss, a surgically implanted hearing device may be advised.
 These devices include bone anchored hearing aids and cochlear implants.
 With modern surgery and high technology, ENT surgeons are able to offer even the most severely deaf patients useful hearing.
 There is a hearing restoration solution available for almost everyone who has hearing impairment.